jkoschma/genexplain-platform/docs/source/Analysis_method_description.md

 enrichment group; these genes are explicitly listed in the column Hit names.
 As the lists can get quite long, only a few genes are shown by default in each row.
 To get the full list, press (more).
-The column Plot and View diagrams are described in detail in a separate sub-section below.
+The column Plot and View diagrams are described in detail in a separate subsection below.

 ### Further possible actions with the enrichment results.